-One of the biggest costs involved while running a restaurant is the restaurant staff.
-The percentage of restaurant labour costs to sales average at 22-40%, and in some cases, it can be almost as high as 75%.
+One of the most significant costs involved while running a restaurant is the restaurant staff.
+The percentage of restaurant labor costs to sales average at 22-40%, and in some cases, it can be almost as high as 75%.
 Especially if you are working on a tight budget, high human resources cost couple with high attrition rate can bleed your restaurant dry.
 Find out how to reduce the employee turnover in your restaurant here.
 However, it doesn’t mean you need to spend a bomb right at the beginning of your restaurant venture.
 In this article, we will tell you how to run a restaurant even with a limited staff, and still, rake profits.

 How to Run a Restaurant Even With A Limited Restaurant Staff

 Running a restaurant with a limited restaurant staff is an art, which most restaurant owners fail to comprehend.
 Read below and know further about how to run a restaurant with limited staff.

 You must be aware that for a fine dining restaurant if in the jest of controlling cost you only hire 10-15 staffs, then you will be compromising on the service, and you will gain a lot of negative reviews.
 Similarly, if for a small QSR you hire 15 or 20 staff you will be making a blunder as well.
 Hence, you must know which format would require how many staff.
 When it comes to fine dining, the average number of staff required will be above 25, for casual dine it should be around 15, for pubs and bars it should be more than 25, for café or bistro you would need 10-15 staffs, for QSR you would need 7 staff, for food truck and food cart you would need around 5 staff, for bakery you would want 10-15 staff, sweet shop would need around 7-10 staff, and an Ice cream parlor would need 7 staff.
 Not all of them would be permanent staff; these may include the part-time and seasoned staff as well.